-Many court proceedings become public record to keep the public informed about recent developments that may affect their lives.
-Almost all criminal matters become public record; the public has the right to know of potentially dangerous individuals and criminal activity in their areas.
-When it comes to civil claims, state law determines which cases become public record.
-However, the general rule of thumb is that any Miami personal injury lawsuit may potentially enter public record.
+Many court proceedings become public records to keep the public informed about recent developments that may affect their lives.
+Almost all criminal matters become public records; the public has the right to know of potentially dangerous individuals and criminal activity in their areas.
+When it comes to civil claims, state law determines which cases become public records.
+However, the general rule of thumb is that any Miami personal injury lawsuit may potentially enter the public record.

 What Determines Entry Into Public Record?

-Ultimately, settlements that happen outside of court do not enter public record, but case awards obtained at trail do become public record.
+Ultimately, settlements that happen outside of court do not enter public records, but case awards obtained at trial do become public records.
 Plaintiffs must weigh the potential benefits and risks of going to trial versus settlement and assume that their personal details of any trial case will become public knowledge.
 Depending on the nature of the claim, the associated damages, and the parties involved, several potential benefits and drawbacks exist for all parties.

 Settlement generally offers a guilty defendant a quick and private solution to a civil matter.
 A defendant may be willing to part with more compensation for the plaintiff than originally hoped in exchange for expediency and privacy; however, an innocent defendant will likely refuse settlement and pursue a trial to clear his or her name.
 Plaintiffs should always consult with attorneys before taking any official legal steps against another party to ensure valid grounds for legal action.